-Organizations that are member organizations of Move United are required, under this policy, to have a written and publicly available Sport Protection Policy that meets the minimum standards of Move United.
-Chapter members' Sport Protection Policies shall govern individual's responsibilities and may include additional or different policies that relate to that specific organization, but such policies may be no less restrictive than those contained in this Handbook, or as otherwise required by law.
-Chapter members are solely responsible for their own compliance with the Protecting Young Victims from Sexual Abuse and Safe Sport Reauthorization Act of 2017 and other applicable state or federal law.
+Member organizations of Move United are required, under this policy, to have a written and publicly available Sport Protection Policy that meets the minimum standards of Move United.
+Member organizations' Sport Protection Policies shall govern individual's responsibilities and may include additional or different policies that relate to that specific organization, but such policies may be no less restrictive than those contained in this Handbook, or as otherwise required by law.
+Member organizations are solely responsible for their own compliance with the Protecting Young Victims from Sexual Abuse and Safe Sport Reauthorization Act of 2017 and other applicable state or federal law.